 StatsNZ IDI dataload process for linking a dataset to the IDI

 In 2017, StatsNZ introduced an application process to load datasets into the IDI to both formalise and prioritise IDI ad hoc data loads.
-The process involves meeting with StatsNZ, completing the dataload application form to get StatsNZ approval and then getting a Memorandum of Understanding signed between StatsNZ and the data owners (Board level).
+The process involves meeting with StatsNZ, completing the expression of interest and subsequent Data Ethics and Privacy Assessment forms to get StatsNZ approval and then getting a Data Sharing Agreement signed between StatsNZ and the data owners (Board level).
 An initial meeting with Stats and the data owners helps to ensure everyone is happy with what the project aims to achieve and understands what linked data is.
-The dataload application form requires uses to provide evidence of individual consent and consideration of the relevant privacy issues, as well as explaining the benefits of linking and a summary of the quality of the data.
+The dataload application form requires users to provide evidence of individual consent and consideration of the relevant privacy issues, as well as explaining the benefits of linking and a summary of the quality of the data.
 As well as applying for the dataload you will also need to submit a project application to use the IDI datalab.

-Data is usually transferred to StatsNZ by person to person transfer of an iron key (a secured USB drive).
+Data is usually transferred to StatsNZ by secure file transfer protocol (SFTP).
+A SFTP account is set up for data suppliers when an application to add data is accepted.
+In rare cases, data may also be person to person transfer of an iron key (a secured USB drive).
 Access passwords should always be communicated separate to the transfer.
 The process by StatsNZ to link the data to the IDI can take upward of three months and depends on the prioritisation that the dataload is given and resources available at StatsNZ at the time of the transfer.

 Data linking is done by StatsNZ via one of two ways; deterministically using government agency identifiers or probabilistically.
 Deterministic linkage requires the dataset to be submitted to StatsNZ with government agency identifiers (eg NHI).
 Probabilistic linkage is less exact and more resource intensive.
 A statistical programme links records based on similarity in names, sex, date of birth etc. Probabilistic linkage can sometime be avoided by sourcing government agency identifiers from other sources.
 For example if you don’t have NHI numbers for your health research population you can contact the Ministry of Health to request they match your study participants to an NHI number for a small fee.

-Once your data is linked it is saved into the sandpit schema for your Datalab project.
+Once your data is linked it is saved into the IDI_Adhoc database, for ad-hoc loads, or the relevant IDI_Clean database, for full integration..
 The next step is to check the data for completeness and quality.